tunirbagui/OpenLane-Workshop/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project gives an interactive tutorial experied during the VSD Advanced Physical Design workshop using OpenLANE.
+This project provides an interactive tutorial experience  Advanced Physical Design using OpenLANE flow and Sky 130nm PDK.

-OpenLANE is an automated RTL to GDSII flow based on several components including OpenROAD, Yosys, Magic, Netgen, Fault, OpenPhySyn, SPEF-Extractor and custom methodology scripts for design exploration and optimization.
+OpenLANE is an automated RTL to GDSII flow based on several open source tools including OpenROAD, Yosys, Magic, Netgen, Fault, OpenPhySyn, SPEF-Extractor and custom methodology scripts for design exploration and optimization.
 It is a tool started for true open source tape-out experience and comes with APACHE version 2.0 .
 The goal of OpenLANE is to produce clean GDSII without any human intervention.
 OpenLANE is tuned for Skywater 130nm open-source PDK and can be used to produce hard macros and chips.

-## RTL to GDSII Introduction
+## RTL to GDSII Flow

 From conception to product, the ASIC design flow is an iterative process that is not static for every design.
-The details of the flow may change depending on ECO’s, IP requirements, DFT insertion, and SDC constraints, however the base concepts still remain.
+The details of the flow may change depending on ECO’s, IP requirements, DFT insertion, and SDC constraints, however the base concepts still remain same.
 The flow can be broken down into 11 steps:

   1. Architectural Design – A system engineer will provide the VLSI engineer with specifications for the system that are determined through physical constraints.
 The VLSI engineer will be required to design a circuit that meets these constraints at a microarchitecture modeling level.